Montego Bay Cultural Center – Montego Bay, Jamaica

 Fun Facts

-- The building once served as the Montego Bay Courthouse
+• The building originally served as the Montego Bay Courthouse

-- The architecture reflects the city’s Georgian colonial past
+• The architecture reflects Montego Bay’s Georgian colonial past

 Where It’s Located

-The Montego Bay Cultural Center is in Sam Sharpe Square, about 10 minutes from the cruise port.
+The Montego Bay Cultural Center is located directly in Sam Sharpe Square, about 10 minutes from the cruise port.
+Its central location makes it easy to pair with a short walk around the square’s monuments, shops, and historic markers.

 Why It’s Worth Visiting

-- Great for travelers who enjoy museums and heritage sites
+• A great fit for anyone who enjoys museums and heritage sites

 What to Expect During Your Visit